Martchus/PKGBUILDs/README.md

 This is always done by me.
 Please don't try to help here because it will only cause conflicts.
 However, the workflow is quite simple:

-1. Run `devel/qt5/rebase-patches.sh` on all Qt repository forks
+1. Run `devel/qt5/rebase-patches.sh` on all Qt repository forks or just `devel/qt5/rebase-all-patches.sh`
     * eg. `rebase-patches.sh 5.11.0 5.10.1 fixes` to create branch `5.11.0-mingw-w64` based on `5.10.1-mingw-w64-fixes`
     * after fixing possible conflicts, run `devel/qt5/continue-rebase-patches.sh`
     * otherwise, that's it